SamJose123/code4ct/README.md

 - Added the Exciting courses section
 - Included a table with black background with all that the NGO offers

+##  21 Novemeber 2018

+- Added counters
+- With black background
+- Added definitions to explain the team and the exciting courses

 ## Tech used: